raulvazquez7/medical-bot/README.md

 2.  **ReAct Agent Core:** For complex queries (like those about medications), the router passes control to the main `agent` node.
 This agent uses a more powerful LLM (like `gpt-4o`) and follows the **ReAct (Reasoning and Acting)** pattern.
 It can reason about the user's query, use tools (via the `tools` node) like a custom retriever to search for information, and formulate answers based on the retrieved context.

+3.  **Context-Aware Query Rewriting:** Before searching the database, the agent passes its intended query to a `query_rewriter` node.
+This component uses an efficient LLM to enrich the simple query with relevant context from the conversation history (e.g., a patient's pre-existing conditions).
+This creates a more detailed, semantically-rich question, drastically improving the accuracy of the documents retrieved by the RAG pipeline.

-3.  **Robust Conversational Memory:** The agent is designed for long conversations using a powerful memory system managed by a dedicated `end_of_turn` node that acts as a "pacemaker":
+4.  **Robust Conversational Memory:** The agent is designed for long conversations using a powerful memory system managed by a dedicated `end_of_turn` node that acts as a "pacemaker":
     *   **Short-Term Memory (Sliding Window):** The agent always has access to the last few turns of the conversation, ensuring it remembers the immediate context.
     *   **Long-Term Memory (Summarization):** The `end_of_turn` node keeps track of the conversation turns.
 Every three turns, it routes the flow to a `summarizer` node.
 This node uses an efficient LLM to condense the recent conversation into an updated summary.
 Crucially, once summarized, the short-term memory is completely cleared to prevent redundant information processing.
     *   **Immediate Pruning for Efficiency:** After the agent uses a tool, a dedicated `pruning` node immediately removes the large, raw tool outputs from the short-term memory.
 This keeps the conversational history clean, radically reduces token usage, and ensures that only high-level conclusions are passed to the long-term memory and future agent turns.